Are you getting ready to sell your home? Do you want to get it sold quickly, and for the price you want?

 - Highlight the best features of your home–a beautiful kitchen, a stunning view, a great fireplace, or whatever it is about your home that makes it special.

-- Organize furniture placement so that it helps to create visual space and good flow, and define rooms, so that buyers can see how each room in your home can be used.
+- Organize furniture placement so that it helps to create visual space, good flow and define rooms, so that buyers can see how each room in your home can be used.

 Today’s buyers are more likely to see your home for the first time on the internet.
 Great professional photos will make your listing stand out over similar homes, and encourage potential buyers to come see your home.